 Based on information gained in the interviews the consultant looked for opportunities for data linkages across the various traffic records data platforms that exist across the State.
-The consultant also looked for ways to enhance the retrieval, downloading, and sharing of traffic records systems data with the appropriate stakeholders.
-Future plans for upgrading data system(s) across Alaska were also discussed with interviewees in order to determine opportunities for enhanced data integration across various traffic record data platforms.
+The consultant also looked for ways of enhancing the retrieval, downloading, and sharing of the various traffic records systems data with the appropriate stakeholders.
+Future plans for upgrading data system(s) across the State were also discussed to determine opportunities for enhanced data integration across various traffic record data platforms.